THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 The minimum amount of water required to leak through a piece of waterproof fabric is known as the hydrostatic head (sometimes abbreviated as HH).
 Hence, manufacturers call this standard waterproof screening the Hydrostatic Head Test.

-There are two major distinctions in the world of waterproofing design: membrane inserts and waterproof coatings.
-While membrane pants are stronger than pants with waterproof coatings, there are advantages and disadvantages to investing in either of these constructions.
+There are two major distinctions in the world of waterproof vs water resistant design: membrane inserts and waterproof coatings.
+While membrane pants are stronger than pants with water-resistant coatings, there are advantages and disadvantages to investing in either of these constructions.

 In addition to keeping rain out, membrane pants are designed to effectively vent for sweat and body oils.
 Manufacturers do this by tightly bonding a thin waterproof membrane to the pants’ face fabric.
 The internal membrane usually has billions of tiny pores that are too small for rain to penetrate, yet large enough to let internal condensation out.